Municipal Election Documents

-All candidates, whether elected or not, must file a Disclosure Statement of Campaign Contributions and Election Expenses (form being developed).
+All candidates, whether elected or not, must file a Disclosure Statement of Campaign Contributions and Election Expenses.
 This must be filed within two months of the municipal election.
 Municipal Election Campaigns has more information about the Disclosure Statement.

 I am a Chief Administrative Officer (CAO), which forms apply to me?

 If you are acting as your municipality’s Municipal Electoral Officer (MEO), then you are responsible for ensuring the forms listed in the election official section above are completed.

 Within 10 days of being notified by the Municipal Electoral Officer of the elected candidates, the CAO must submit an Election Summary Report to the Minister.